Hycean planet: Features

 Hycean planets may be capable of supporting extraterrestrial life, despite their properties differing drastically from Earth's.
-Astronomers plan to use telescopes like the James Webb Space Telescope to search for hycean planets and to learn more about their potential for habitability.
+Astronomers use telescopes like the James Webb Space Telescope to search for hycean planets and to learn more about their potential for habitability.

 Candidates

 K2-18b

 One such candidate planet is K2-18b, which orbits a faint star with a period of about 33 days.
 This candidate planet could have liquid water, containing a considerable high amount of hydrogen gas in its atmosphere, and is far enough from its star, such that it resides within its star's habitable zone.
 Such candidate planets can be studied for biomarkers.

 In 2023, the James Webb Space Telescope detected carbon dioxide and methane in the atmosphere of K2-18b, but it did not detect large amounts of ammonia.
 This supports the hypothesis that K2-18b could indeed have a water ocean.
 The same observations also suggest that K2-18b's atmosphere might contain dimethyl sulfide, a compound associated with life on Earth.
 The presence of this compound was yet to be confirmed at the time, but evidence of dimethyl sulfide as well as dimethyl disulfide was found in 2025.
 Another possibility is that K2-18b is a lava world with a hydrogen atmosphere.